Old-New Synagogue

 • Visit the famed old Jewish cemetery, one of the largest of its kind in Europe, where the oldest grave dates back to 1439;

-• Learn of the Prague Burial Society and Jewish ceremonies and practices around death and burial at the Ceremonial Hall;
+• Hear about the Prague Burial Society and Jewish ceremonies and practices around death and burial as you pass by the Ceremonial Hall;

 • See the Hebrew Clock that runs counterclockwise;